babab/tagfile/README.md

 tagfile clones -st
 ```

-### Listing, searching and filtering files using the list and find commands
+### Usage examples: listing, searching and filtering files

-This is the most important part of tagfile and the reason why you might
+The list and find commands are the most important part of tagfile and
-want to use it.
-What follows are some usage examples with both short and
+probably the reason why you might want to use it.
+What follows are some
-long optional arguments.
+usage examples with both short and long optional arguments.

 List all files sorted by filesize (showing checksum, filesize and
 mimetype columns):